dapinedo/R/docs/index.md

 6. project: drunken datetimes in Ames, Iowa
 7. string manipulation with stringr in R
 8. working with web data in R
-9. introduction to writing functions in R
+9. <a href="https://rpubs.com/odenipinedo/introduction-to-writing-functions-in-R" target="_blank" rel="noopener noreferrer">introduction to writing functions in R</a>
 10. project: clustering Bustabit gamling behavior
 11. introduction to shell
 12. parallel programming in R